learning2hash/learning2hash.github.io/_publications/coz2022post.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2207.03987"}
 tags: ['ARXIV', 'Graph', 'Independent']
 ---
-We define new families of Tillich-Z\'emor hash functions, using higher dimensional special linear groups over finite fields as platforms.
+<p>We define new families of Tillich-Z'emor hash functions, using higher
+dimensional special linear groups over finite fields as platforms.
 The Cayley graphs of these groups combine fast mixing properties and high girth, which together give rise to good preimage and collision resistance of the corresponding hash functions.
-We justify the claim that the resulting hash functions are post-quantum secure.
+We justify the claim that the resulting hash functions are post-quantum secure.</p>